jakeconv/Cardster/README.md

 ## Running the app

 This app was designed for iOS 14.4 using Swift 5 in Xcode 12.4.
 To get started, clone this repository into a directory of your choosing.
-Locate the Cardster.xcodeproj file, open it, and then select the target of your choosing- wether it be an iPhone or iPad in the simulator, a real iOS device, or a Mac.
+Locate the Cardster.xcodeproj file, open it, and then select the target of your choosing- wether it be an iPhone or iPad in the simulator, a real iOS device, or a Mac, and hit the play button.

 ## Using the app